Sunday, August 31, 2025

 “They” refers to the armies of Babylon that God sent against the remnant of Israel to carry them away into exile.
 They gleaned Jerusalem of its inhabitants.

 The first grape harvest is the rapture, and the second grape harvest is the second coming of Christ.
-“The Lord… will descend from heaven… we who are alive and remain shall be caught up together in the clouds to meet the Lord in the air.
+1 Thessalonians 4:16-17 says, “The Lord… will descend from heaven… we who are alive and remain shall be caught up together in the clouds to meet the Lord in the air.
 And thus, we shall always be with the Lord.”
 The second grape harvest ends with the grapes cast into the winepress of God’s wrath, and with blood as deep as a horse’s bridles and for a space of 184 miles.

 “To whom shall I speak and give warning, that they may hear?
 Indeed, their ear is uncircumcised, and they cannot give heed.
 Behold, the Word of the Lord is a reproach to them; they have no delight in it.”
 Jeremiah 6:10

-Stephen saw the heavens opened and Jesus standing with God.
+In Acts 7:56-59, Stephen saw the heavens opened and Jesus standing with God.
 He told people about it who cried out with a loud voice, stopped their ears, and stoned him.
-[7]

-Jesus said to His brothers, “The world cannot hate you, but it hates Me because I testify of it, that its deeds are evil.”
-[8]
+In John 7:7, Jesus said to His brothers, “The world cannot hate you, but it hates Me because I testify of it, that its deeds are evil.”

-Paul wrote, “We proclaim Him, admonishing every man and teaching every man with all wisdom, so that we may present every man complete in Christ.”
-[9]
+In Colossians 1:28, Paul wrote, “We proclaim Him, admonishing every man and teaching every man with all wisdom, so that we may present every man complete in Christ.”

 “Therefore I am full of the fury of the Lord.
 I am weary of holding it in.
 I will pour it out on the children outside, and on the assembly of young men together; for even the husband shall be taken with the wife, the aged with him who is full of days.”
 Jeremiah 6:11